igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 An EFMP packet is a QUIC long header packet that follows the QUIC invariants;
 see {{Section 5.1 of INVARIANTS}}.

-{{fig-EFMP-packet}} shows the format of the EMPP packet using the conventions from {{Section 4 of INVARIANTS}}.
+{{fig-EFMP-packet}} shows the format of the EFMP packet using the conventions from {{Section 4 of INVARIANTS}}.

 ~~~ artwork